 Each core has 1 MB of level 2 cache, twice as much as earlier G5s, which further boosts computing power.
 In addition to the 2.5 GHz Quad, Apple also offers 2.0 GHz and 2.3 GHz models with a single dual-core CPU.

 Other improvements include the adoption of PCI Express (PCIe) architecture and a 16-lane Nvidia video card, 533 MHz DDR2 memory, and a 16x dual-layer SuperDrive.
-This is the first time Apple has included an Nvidia graphics card as a standard feature on their leading-edge model since the Digital Audio Power Mac G4 was introduced in January 2001.
+This is the first time Apple has included an Nvidia graphics card as a standard feature on its leading-edge model since the Digital Audio Power Mac G4 was introduced in January 2001.
 There isn’t even an ATI option for this machine.

 There’s a small price to pay for this power.
 The 2.7 GHz Power Mac remains available for those who need PCI-X slots or can’t wait for the Quad to ship in November, but the quad-core 2.5 GHz model is from 20% to 75% faster, according to Apple’s tests.

 The motherboard architecture uses HyperTransport technology.
 System memory is so fast (533 MHz RAM on a 1.25 GHz bus) and the level 2 cache so large that Apple doesn’t bother with a level 3 cache.

-A headphone jack, a USB 2.0 port, and a FireWire 400 port are located on the front of the G5 for easy access.
+A headphone jack, a USB 2.0 port, and a FireWire 400 port are located on the front of the G5 for easy access, and there are three USB ports on the back, up from two on previous G5 Power Macs.

 Power Mac G5 Reliability